 The celebration of our Catholic faith is also evident outside individual classrooms, for example in the Prayer Garden and other common shared areas.

 Roles and Responsibilities

-The RE Leader will work in close consultation with the Head of School, Phase Leaders, and the Parish Priest to enrich the Catholic life of the school.
+The RE Leader will work in close consultation with the Headteacher, Phase Leaders, and the Parish Priest to enrich the Catholic life of the school.

 The RE Leader will: